openstack-infra/system-config/doc/source/firehose.rst

 MQTT Protocol Example
 ---------------------
-You can also use the paho-mqtt python library to subscribe to MQTT messages fairly easily.
-For example this script will subscribe to all topics on the firehose and print it to STDOUT
+Interacting with firehose on the unecrpyted MQTT port is normally pretty easy in most language bindings.
+Here are some examples that will have the same behavior as the CLI example above and will subscribe to all topics on the firehose and print it to STDOUT.

+Python
+''''''
 .. code-block:: python
-   :emphasize-lines: 12,17

     import paho.mqtt.client as mqtt